ZYSF/gen1cpu/README.md

 ## TODO

+* Obviously a better name ("gen1" is just CPU-speak for "first-generation design")
 * More advanced tools (work-in-progress...)
 * FPU (could be implemented by extending the control functions, but would likely take up a lot of FPGA space)
 * MMU (could possibly be implemented over the current bus though)